Documentation Index

 Secret Mappings

-Secret mappings allow integrations and virtual keys to dynamically resolve secrets from secret references at runtime, instead of storing credentials directly.
-Thesecret_mappings field is an optional JSON array accepted on create and update for both Integrations and Virtual Keys.
+Secret mappings allow integrations to dynamically resolve secrets from secret references at runtime, instead of storing credentials directly.
+The secret_mappings field is an optional JSON array accepted on create and update in Integrations.

 | Field | Type | Required | Description |